 Slather on toast, mix into yogurt, serve with a hot biscuit, or add over that dollop of whipped cream on your favorite pound cake.

-Explore more ways you can use seasonal produce like quince and persimmons AND make the most of the season with these superb Fall recipes!
-If you love this quince jam, here are some of my favorites I think you'll love:
+Explore more ways to use seasonal produce like quince and persimmons AND make the most of the season with these superb Fall recipes!

 ★ Did you make this recipe?
 Please give it a star rating below!★